whbCool/MHS-CSC/README.md

 # MHS-CSC
 Repo for MHS Computer Science Club

-THE MAIN BRANCH IS "master".
+THE MAIN BRANCH IS "WORKING BRANCH".
 Make sure you know what you're doing before creating a new file... :)